ValleysEnduro/Dev2/README.md

 ### Warning
 Ensure you follow all laws and codes of practice in your country when processing personal and sensitive data.
 Security should be your top priority.
 I am not responsible if you have a breach.

+This website is built to practices outlined by the ICO in the UK.

 ### Caution

 The Django admin takes time to get to grips with.